FAQs

 Can I bring my own furniture?

-To ensure both health and safety regulations are maintained at all times we request that tenants do not bring their own furniture.
-All furnishings brought into the property must comply with the furniture and furnishings safety regulations.
-The tenant is responsible for the removal of any personal items at the end of the tenancy.
+We request that tenants do not bring their own furniture, as all furnishings that are brought into the property must comply with the furniture and furnishings safety regulations.

 How long are the tenancy agreements for?